-Students of any background or interest in ministry are encouraged to utilize resources and support in the area of Vocational Discernment at any point in their seminary experience.
-A variety of programs and events as well as individual consultations will be offered on several topics, including identifying and articulating strengths, interests and values, and developing related materials (portfolios, CVs and more).
-In addition, students may search positions posted to MTSO by community organizations from volunteer to full-time opportunities and will gain support in relevant networking.
-Kathy Dickson, Director of Vocational Discernment and Community Engagement, may be reached at kdickson@mtso.edu, 740-362-3440 or in Werner Hall, W117.
+Students of any background or degree program are encouraged to utilize resources and support in the area of Vocational Discernment at any point in their seminary experience.
+A variety of programs and events as well as individual consultations will be offered on several topics, including identifying and articulating strengths, interests and values, and developing related materials (portfolios, resumes CVs and more).
+In addition, students may search positions posted to MTSO by community organizations from volunteer to full-time opportunities and will gain support in relevant networking, interview preparation and general job search strategies as they apply to a student's vocational discernment process.